Galactic Scaling Rules in a Modified Dynamical Model: Data Analysis

 The last scaling rule is the baryonic Tully-Fisher relation which is shown in Fig. \ref{fig:TF}.
 The slope is derived as $b=3.932 \pm 0.085$ and it includes the theoretical slope of $b=4$.
 In addition, we have $\Delta = 0.21 $ dex in this case.
 Furthermore, BTFR shows Pearson and Spearman correlations as 0.96 and 0.95 respectively.
 The intercept of the plot is also found as

 which lacks the presence of $\lambda_{1}$ naturally because this scaling rule is not dependent to the size.

-The Tully-fisher relation and especially its baryonic version has been much discussed in the literature.
-The work by Reference \cite{2016ApJ...816L..14L}, in particular, is important because of their employed sample and method of data analysis.
+Conformal and Grumiller gravities, which both display linear potentials similar to MOD, are also shown to be consistent with Tully-Fisher relation \citep{2018PhLB..782..433O,2021GrCo...27..157G}.
+The Tully-Fisher relation, and especially its baryonic version, has been much discussed in the literature.
+The work by \cite{2016ApJ...816L..14L}, in particular, is important because of their employed sample and method of data analysis.
 The same code and ( almost ) the same sample is applied here.
-However, Reference \cite{2016ApJ...816L..14L} fit the BTFR by weighting each galaxy as $f^{2}_{g}$.
+However, \cite{2016ApJ...816L..14L} fit the BTFR by weighting each galaxy as $f^{2}_{g}$.
 By using this assumption, they derive a slope as $b=3.95 \pm 0.34$ and a zero point equal to $1.86 \pm 0.60$.
 These authors have also reported the error-weighted fit, i.e. the same method that is used here, by which they have derived $b=3.71 \pm 0.08$ and the intercept of $2.27 \pm 0.18$.
 See Fig. \ref{fig:TFsig0} for a similar result.
 Although, the derived slope of BTFR in Fig. \ref{fig:TF} is larger because we have used equilibrium velocity $V_{eq}$ in that graph instead of $V_{f}$.
 As a result, galaxies with smallest velocities move toward right on the velocity axis causing an increase in the slope of the BTFR line ( as discussed in the previous section ).

-Lelli et al. \cite{2016ApJ...816L..14L} have argued that the small intrinsic scatter in BTFR is below the expectations from the standard model.
+\cite{2016ApJ...816L..14L} have argued that the small intrinsic scatter in BTFR is below the expectations from the standard model.
 Moreover, the residuals of the BTFR plot display no connections with galactic surface brightness or radius which is puzzling ( in the context of $\Lambda CDM$ cosmology ) regarding some semi-analytic scenarios of galaxy formation.
 See Fig. 2 of that paper.